seed-rs/seed/README.md

 ```

 The quickstart repo includes this file, but you will need to rename the two
 occurances of `appname`.
-You will eventually need to modify this file to
+(If your project name has a hyphen, use an underscore instead here) You will eventually need to modify this file to
 change the page's title, add a description, favicon, stylesheet etc.

 `Cargo.toml`needs `wasm-bindgen`, `web-sys`, and `seed` as depdendencies, and crate-type